Reducing the Analytical Bottleneck for Domain Scientists: Lessons from a Climate Data Visualization Case Study

-A. Dasgupta, Jorge Poco, E. Bertini, Claudio T. Silva
+Aritra Dasgupta, Jorge Poco, Enrico Bertini, Claudio Silva

 Reducing the analytical bottleneck in scientific data analysis through iterative exploration of large-scale data.
 In comparing (a) the state of the art and (b) a bottleneck reduction, we see the time taken for analysis and deriving insights being significantly reduced, leading to a richer exploration of alternative hypotheses on the fly, and consequently, a faster and greater return on investment of analysis time for domain scientists.